Robust expected improvement for Bayesian optimization: Discussion

 Throughout we assumed deterministic $f(x)$.
 Noise can be accommodated by estimating a nugget parameter.
 The idea of robustness can be extended to protect against output noise \citep{Beland2017}, in addition to the ``input uncertainty'' regime we studied here.
-In that setting, it can be helpful to entertain a heteroskedastic (GP) surrogate \citep{binois2018practical,binois2018replication, R-hetGP} when the noise level is changing in the input space.
+In that setting, it can be helpful to entertain a heteroskedastic (GP) surrogate \citep{binois2018practical,binois2018replication, R-hetGP} when the noise level is changing in the input space. \blu{We also worked in relatively modest input dimension, with examples on $d \leq 6$.
+The challenge in working in even higher dimension is two-fold: one is the practical aspect of having a test problem in higher dimension that benefits from a robust approach.
+The largest real-world example that we could find was the robot pushing problem in 4d.
+For our 6d work in the supplement we extended the Rosenbrock example from Section \ref{sec:empirical}.
+The second challenge involves surrogate modeling in higher input dimension, where GPs are known to be data hungry.
+Yet the whole point of BO is to limit collecting of expensive runs.
+We are optimistic that recent ideas from the frontier of high dimensional BO would port well to our adversarial framework \citep{eriksson2020scalable}.}